JingwenZhong/JingwenZhong/README.md

 - 👋 Hi, I’m Jingwen Zhong
-- 👀 I’m interested in ML, NLP, Stat, and any area that related to Data Science
+- 👀 I’m interested in ML, NLP, Stat, and any area that is related to Data Science
 - 🌱 I’m currently learning Data Science at the University of Rochester
 - 💞️ I’m looking to collaborate on data challenge/ kaggle competition
 - 📫 How to reach me: 📧jzhong16@ur.rochester.edu or LinkedIn:www.linkedin.com/in/jingwen-2021